 The eagle is a majestic bird that is associated with bravery, courage, power, and wisdom.
-For some men, it can be tattooed as a way to celebrate your freedom or to remind yourself to focus on your goals and reach your full potential.
+For some men, it can be tattooed as a way to celebrate their freedom or to remind themselves to focus on their goals and reach their full potential.
 The bird is also inked to show your patriotism because the bald eagle is the national bird of the United States of America.
 There is also a spiritual meaning attached to the eagle, and it is sometimes seen as the all-seeing eye.
 There are various ways to include an eagle tattoo design of this bird into your half sleeve, and it can be a photorealistic approach or a more abstract one.
 The arm is an excellent choice for detailed pieces because it is large enough to allow space for creativity.
-It is also considered low on the pain scale, and the visibility lets you see your piece every day.
+It is also considered low on the tattoo pain chart scale, and the visibility lets you see your piece every day.

 22. Elephant Half Sleeve Tattoo

 The African bush elephant is the largest mammal on land, but the mighty creature is associated with much more than its impressive size.
 Elephants represent wisdom, family, power, and prosperity.
 You have likely heard the saying “an elephant never forgets,” which can inspire you to remove people from your life who are toxic and mean harm to you.
 When designing your sleeve elephant tattoo, you can choose to keep your elephant more abstract, such as a geometric or line art design.
 Or keep it as realistic as possible.
 Half sleeves provide you with enough room for creativity, and many men choose to add other images or details to their pieces to make them more unique.
 Regardless of what you choose, this is a tattoo that is going to stand out!